 He was followed in turn by his two daughters, Sylvie Courselle and Marie Courselle, who own and are responsible for managing Chateau Thieuley today.
 The Courselle sisters share responsibilities with Sylvie Courselle running the business side of the estate while Marie Courselle looks after the wine making and vineyard management for the estate.

 Chateau Thieuley has certainly changed dramatically since it was first purchased in 1950.
 At the time, only 6 hectares were under vine.
 The estate is now a massive 83 hectare vineyard.
-Today, the produce both red and white wine, but that was not always the case for Chateau Thieuley.
-They began adding red wine grapes for the first time to their vineyards in 1972.
+Today, the produce both red and white wine, but that was not always the case at Chateau Thieuley.
+In fact, they only began planting red wine grape varieties for the first time to their vineyards in 1972.

 Chateau Thieuley produces different white Bordeaux wines that are either sold as an Entre Deux Mers or Bordeaux AOC Blanc.
 The standard white wine, Chateau Thieuley Blanc is vinified and aged in stainless vats.

 Their top level white wine, Cuvee Francis Courselle Blanc is a blend of 50% Semillon and 50% Sauvignon Blanc.
 The wine is barrel fermented and then aged in barrel, on its lees for 9 months before bottling.
 The production averages 3,000 cases per year.

 Chateau Thieuley produces several red Bordeaux wines, which are sold as either Bordeaux Superieur or Bordeaux AOC wines.
 Their top red wine is made from a selection of their their best parcels, Chateau Thieuley Reserve Francis Courselle is produced from 80% Merlot, 10% Cabernet Franc and 10% Cabernet Sauvignon.